Knowing the facts can help you make smart choices

-1) Myth.
-High blood pressure runs in my family.
-There is nothing I can do.
-I will get it too.
+Myth: High blood pressure runs in my family.
+There is nothing I can do to prevent it.

-More about 78 million U.S. adults have high blood pressure — and many of them don’t know it or don’t experience typical symptoms.
-High blood pressure is serious.
-If uncontrolled, high blood pressure can lead to severe health problems.
-High blood pressure is also the No. 1 cause of stroke.
+About 80 million U.S. adults have high blood pressure — and many of them don’t know it or don’t experience typical symptoms.
+High blood pressure is also a major risk factor for stroke.
+If uncontrolled, high blood pressure can lead to serious and severe health problems.

-5) Myth.
-People with high blood pressure have nervousness, sweating, difficulty sleeping and their face becomes flushed.
-I don’t have those symptoms so I must not have high blood pressure.
+Myth: People with high blood pressure have nervousness, sweating, difficulty sleeping and their face becomes flushed.
+I don’t have those symptoms so I’m good.

-6) Myth.
-I read that wine is good for the heart, so I can drink as much of it as I want.
+Myth: I read that wine is good for the heart, which means I can drink as much as I want.

-If you drink alcohol, including wine, do so in moderation.
+If you drink alcohol, including red wine, do so in moderation.
 Heavy and regular use of alcohol can increase blood pressure dramatically.
 It can also cause heart failure, lead to stroke and produce irregular heartbeats.
-Too much alcohol can contribute to high triglycerides, cancer, obesity, alcoholism, suicide and accidents, and it can be highly addictive.
+Too much alcohol can contribute to high triglycerides, cancer, obesity, alcoholism, suicide and accidents.
 If you drink, limit consumption to no more than two drinks per day for men and one drink per day for women.
-Generally, one drink equals a 12-ounce beer, a four-ounce glass of wine, 1.5 ounces of 80-proof liquor, or one ounce of hard liquor (100-proof).
+Generally, one drink equals a 12-ounce beer, a four-ounce glass of wine, 1.5 ounces of 80-proof liquor, or one ounce of hard liquor (100 proof).

-7) Myth.
-I have high blood pressure and my doctor checks it for me so I don’t need to check it at home, too.
+Myth: I have high blood pressure and my doctor checks it for me.
+This means I don’t need to check it at home.

 Because blood pressure can fluctuate, home monitoring and recording of blood pressure readings can provide your healthcare provider with valuable information to determine whether you really have high blood pressure and, if you do, whether your treatment plan is working.
 It’s important to take the readings at the same time each day, such as morning and evening, or as your healthcare professional recommends.

-8) Myth.
-I was diagnosed with high blood pressure and I have been maintaining lower readings, so I can stop taking my medication.
+Myth: I was diagnosed with high blood pressure, but I have been maintaining lower readings, so I can stop taking my medication.